nim-lang/Nim/doc/manual.md

 finished its operation; no exception is raised on an attempt to invoke an iterator that has already finished its work.

-Note that `system.finished` is error prone to use because it only returns `true` one iteration after the iterator has finished:
+Note that `system.finished` is error-prone to use because it only returns `true` one iteration after the iterator has finished:

   ```nim